Ireland national cerebral palsy football team

-Ireland Men's national cerebral palsy football team represents the Republic of Ireland in men's international cerebral palsy (CP) football.
+The Ireland national cerebral palsy football team represents the Republic of Ireland in men's international cerebral palsy (CP) football.
 They have participated in several Paralympic Games and World Championships.
 They have won two bronze medals and a silver at the Paralympics.
 Their best finish at the World Championships was first at the 1982 edition in Denmark.

 Background

 Irish players watching a match at the 2016 Salou tournament.

 Paralympics Ireland manages the national team.
+Paralympics Ireland, Sport Ireland and the Football Association of Ireland (FAI) co-fund the cerebral palsy national team.
+The team is known as Ireland in competition as the International Paralympic Committee and IFCPF follow standard United Nations naming protocols.
+This differs from FIFA and UEFA competitions, which strictly mandate the name "Republic of Ireland" to distinguish them from Northern Ireland.
 In 2011, members of the Irish national team participated in a study that looking at endurance and running performance as part of a researcher's efforts to understand the fairness of cerebral palsy football classification.
 In October 2014, an IFCPF coaching workshop was held in Wales to try to further develop the sport, with participants from Wales, England and the Republic of Ireland.
 While Ireland was active in participating on the Paralympic and World Championship level by 2016, the country did not have a national championships to support national team player development.

 In 2016, after getting an endorsement by the World AntiDoping Agency (WADA), the IFCPF Anti-Doping Code was formally amended to allow for out of competition testing.
 This was done through a WADA approved Whereabouts Programme managed through ADAMS.
 Drawing from players in a Registered Testing Pool, players from this country were included ahead of the 2016 Summer Paralympics in Rio.

 Ranking

 Ireland was ranked fifth in the world by the IFCPF in 2016.
 In September 2012, August 2013 and November 2014, the team was ranked number seven in the world.
 In July 2011, the team was ranked sixth in the world.

-As of December 2024, the team is ranked eighth in the world.
+As of February 2026, the team is ranked eighth in the world.

 Players

+Current squad

+The following players were called up for the 2025 European Championships.